General Information

 It also has some river crossings normally not deeper than knee-level or so.

-What package allows me to explore most of the park?
+What Corcovado National Park package allows me to explore most of the park?

 Hiking in from Los Patos to Sirena and then hiking out from Sirena to La Leona will allow you to cover the most ground and explore many areas of the park but it is the most challenging route as well so we recommend hiking in, taking at least one full day to explore Sirena’s trails, then hiking out.